Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 An issue with the modal pop up effecting the layout on mobile devices was found during the design stage.
 This appeared to be due to the modal coding being placed inside a code section.
 Once the modal coding was placed outside of the screen layout code the issue was resolved.
-The site was initailly slow to load and was improved by moving the Gallery section to a new file (gallery.html).
-On mobile devices the Nav Bar pop up menu obscures some headings when the links are selected. further investigation is required but timeframes for project submission have not allowed this
+On mobile devices the Nav Bar pop up menu obscured some headings when the links where selected.
+This was resolved by reveiwing the Bootstrap coding relating to NavBars and add a navbar-collapse class to the appropriate div element.
+The project failed its first submission due to the navbar not working correctly and issues with horizontal scrolling.
+The navbar issue was attributed to a typo spelling error in a class name which made the NavBar non operational.
+The scrolling issue was attributed to some div elements having a class of container and others container-fluid.
+Both issues have been corrected
+The initial submission also had a list of training plans that were selected by radio buttons but gave no information about the plans.
+This was subsequently removed and replaced with a tabular format which provides more information to the user.
+The user gallery had images that had not been attributed to the provider.
+This has now been corrected

 ## Deployment